 While a city that does divide opinion, Athens is certainly worthy of its status as one of the best options for living in Greece and it remains the heartbeat of the nation.

 First, perhaps it’s worth getting the negatives out the way.
-The impact of the “crisis” of the late 2000’s has lingered long on and is more evident in parts of Athens than just about anywhere else in Europe with homelessness and high unemployment rates combined with decaying streets and gloomy suburbs.
+The impact of the Greek debt crisis of the late 2000’s and early 2010’s has lingered long on with homelessness and high unemployment rates combined with decaying streets and gloomy suburbs in desperate need of investment.
 That’s before you get onto the traffic, noise and pollution which have long plagued this city.

 However Athens has cleaned up its act to some extent in terms of those factors and today is a real city of contrasts with some charming neighbourhoods and no shortage of lively bars, restaurants and rooftop terraces with views of the awesome Acropolis which continues to watch over this city as it has done since many centuries before Christ.